 Capital gains and losses come in two varieties – short-term and long-term.
 Short term refers to something you owned less than a year, and long-term refers to something you owned for one year or more.
 If you own a painting for less than a year and sell it for less than you bought it for, that would be a short-term capital loss.
 If you own a share of stock for more than a year, and sell it for more than you bought it for, that would be a long-term capital gain.

 New Basis Reporting Forms

 The IRS is recruiting your broker to help you out when you’re calculating your gain or loss.
-If you’ve sold stocks, bonds, mutual funds, or other items through a broker, the broker may report the price you paid for the item (known as the basis) on your 1099-B form.
+If you’ve bought and sold stocks, bonds, mutual funds, or other items through a broker, the broker will report the price you paid for the item (known as the basis) on your 1099-B form.